mihailthebuilder/mihailthebuilder/README.md

-# Note - this is an old profile, I can't be bothered keeping it up to date.
-Any questions, hit me up on LinkedIn
+# Note - this is outdated; hit me up on LinkedIn for any questions

 # Projects